MableMusiiimenta/MableMusiiimenta/README.md

-# Hello, I'm Mable Musiimenta 👋
+# Hey, I’m Mable Musiimenta 👋

-Feel free to explore my projects and reach out if you have any questions or collaboration opportunities!
+Welcome to my space!
+I build and share projects here — feel free to explore.
+If something catches your eye or you’ve got an idea we could work on together, let’s connect.

 ## To Get in Touch, see;
 📧 Email: mablemusii22@gmail.com